AdrianMarasigan/Software-Engineering-Learnings/Algorithms/README.md

 String reversal is a common string manipulation task that involves reversing the order of characters in a string.

 #### Key Characteristics
-1. Efficiency: String reversal can be achieved with a time complexity of O(n), where "n" is the length of the string.
+1. Time Complexity: String reversal can be achieved with a time complexity of O(n), where "n" is the length of the string.
 2. In-Place vs. Out-of-Place: String reversal can be done in-place (modifying the original string) or out-of-place (creating a new reversed string).

 Use Cases: String reversal is useful in various applications, including text processing, cryptography, and data transformation.